is bigger than ever

-Xidas uses a new interdisciplinary paradigm for micro-engineering called Amalga™, moving microfabrication beyond the limits of semiconductor-style processing to true heterogeneous integration at the microscale.
-Xidas engineers draw from a toolbox of hundreds of materials and processes for producing ultra-small, precision sensors, actuators and 3D micro-structures.
-Using this approach, Xidas can produce microscopic devices and systems that were previously impossible to build.
+Conducting new product research and development and custom manufacturing of ultra-small and micro-3D precision sensors and actuators to your order and specification.
+Moving micro-fabrication beyond the limits of semiconductor-style processing to true heterogeneous integration at the microscale.
+Xidas can produce microscopic devices and systems that were previously impossible to build.
 With Amalga™, the possibilities are staggering.

 Fifteen years ago, Prof. Mark Bachman spent years developing and designing micro-devices at the University of California Irvine, using MEMS semiconductor technology.
 Dr. Bachman was frustrated, he could not make many of the products requested by industry: 3D micro-devices that used specialty materials and complex assemblies, for applications such as biomedical implants and industrial sensing.

 Leveraging over $20 Million of funding from government and commercial grants, Prof. Bachman led a research effort developing a new form of micro-manufacturing, one that could demonstrate dozens of different types of highly functional, complex, 3D micro-devices that can not be produced by semiconductor-style processing, nor by precision manufacturing alone.